yanshuchang/Data_CRL_COFC/README.md

 iii) The figures are in high resolution in the paper.

-vi) the auxiliary code to read the data from ii)
+vi) The auxiliary code in Python for reading the data ii).

 If readers have further questions on this paper and PEC design, don't hesitate to contact me via ycyan@connect.hku.hk for a discussion.